EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/getting-started.md

 If you have a number of `outputs-NUMBER` or `scratch-NUMBER` directories, then use 'Modified at' values in the [File Manager](files.md) or `ls -l` on the back-end to identify those corresponding to your most recent job.

+### Revisit the 'Active Jobs' app

 Click the 'Active Jobs' app on the Open OnDemand home page.

-TODO What alse can identify the job?
+You will see a 'ood_jupyter_app' entry for your app's job.

+TODO-double-check

-You should see details for your job with a status of 'Running' as your job is still underway.
+Your job will have a status of 'Running'.

+TODO-double-check

+To see more details about the job, click the **>** button, by the job.

+TODO-double-check

+### Finish your 'Run JupyterLab' app job

 You can end your job by as follows:

-Either, log out of JupyterLab via **File**, **Log Out**.
+* Either, log out of JupyterLab via **File**, **Log Out**.

-Or, click **Cancel** on a job card.
+* Or, click **Cancel** on a job card.

 The Job status on the job card will update to 'Completed'.

 Click the 'Active Jobs' app on the Open OnDemand home page.

-TODO What alse can identify the job?

-You should see details for your job with the status updated to 'Completed'.
+Your job will now have a status of 'Completed'.

+TODO-double-check

 ---